 Things happen, in business as in life.
 Just as you should always have a resume ready, and you should keep your business plan updated, you should prepare a business valuation and update it every year.
 Here are some reasons why you might need that business valuation report.

 If you are considering selling a business, here is a list of documents and information you will need to put together.
-Pay particular attention to the first two items: 1) What is being sold? and 2) What is NOT being sold?
+Pay particular attention to the first two items, what is being sold, and what is not being sold.

 Intangible assets are those assets without physical form.
 These assets include intellectual property like patents, trademarks, and copyrights.
 They also can include contracts and licenses, technology, and customer relationships.

 No business valuation should be undertaken without considering the value of intangibles.
 This article discusses the different types of intangibles and how they provide value to a business.

 Before a business valuation report is prepared, the company's financial statements are adjusted, to remove discretionary items and one-time occurrences, and to bring accounts to current market value.

 Learn About Business Valuation and How It Works

 Key Terms and Concepts, the Business Valuation Process